 Well, here’s a new business you’ll find interesting.
 Jordan Osher, CEO of Meet The Famous, http://MeetTheFamous.com, recently introduced “the first and only celebrity photo agency for the everyday person.”
 Here, people can upload, distribute and sell their candid celebrity photos.

 “In less than six months, we’ve received almost 100,000 photos from our users which have appeared in over 750 media outlets worldwide,” states Osher.
 “On top of getting their photo(s) published, our users receive 60 percent of all the sales collected from their photos, which can range from $5 to $100,000+.”

 With this success, Osher shared some of his insights with me in a brief interview:

 Tell us about your business and how you came up with the idea.

 I was walking in Soho one day and saw Kanye West on the street eating a hot dog.
 I snapped a photo of him with my camera and uploaded it to one of my social networking sites.
-A publication found out about the photo I took and contact me to see if I would be interested in licensing it out to them.
+A publication found out about the photo I took and contacted me to see if I would be interested in licensing it out to them.
 It was then that I realized that there is value in every day people’s candid celebrity photos, so we created the first “home” for people to upload their celebrity content.
-If we sell their content, they receive 60% of all sales collected.
+If we sell their content, they receive 60 percent of all sales collected.